apester-dev/ios-sdk/Readme.md

 ```

 #### optional settings:
-- if the unit will be in fullscreen mode (Availble only for story engine)
+- set the unit in fullscreen mode (Availble only for story engine)

 ```ruby
 ## Swift